 The IDVA staff includes benefits specialists, accredited by the U.S. Department of Veterans Affairs, who specialize in federal VA benefits, as well as state benefits.
 They advise veterans and family members of veterans concerning federal VA benefits they may be entitled to receive.
 These include pension, disability compensation, and other ancillary benefits.
 Benefit specialists can also represent claimants with federal claims and review all correspondence pursuant to those claims to determine if an award action or denial was correct.
 For additional information, please call the IDVA office at 515-252-4698 or 800-838-4692 and ask for a benefit specialist.

-This grant provides up to $10,000 to service members or discharged veterans who sustained serious or very serious combat-related injuries in a combat theater of operations after 9-11-2001.
+This grant provides up to $10,000 to service members or discharged veterans who sustained serious injury in the line of duty in an area where the veteran was receiving hazardous duty pay after September 11, 2001.
 (Injury categories are defined in DOD Joint Publication 1-02.)

 Information: Injured Veterans Grant Program

 Apply: Iowa Injured Veteran Grant Application

 This $5,000 grant is available to a service member who is buying a home in the state of Iowa.
 Members must have served on active duty on or after September 11, 2001 and purchased a home after March 10, 2005.
 Eligibility has been expanded to include service members who served 90 days of active duty between August 2, 1990 and April 6, 1991.

 Information: Military Service Member Homeownership Assistance

 This benefit reduces a veteran’s assessed home value for property tax purposes by $1,852.
 In order to qualify, a service member must have served on active duty during a period of war or for a minimum of 18 months during peacetime.